plforacle/heatwave-lakehouse/create-lakehouse-files/create-lakehouse-files.md

 ## Introduction

 A set of files have been created for you to use in this workshop.
-You will use the files to create your own lakehouse cloud storage bucket.
+You will use the files to create your own lakehouse cloud storage bucket. testing

 ### Objectives